Terms & Conditions

-1.2 By using our website, you accept these terms and conditions in full; accordingly, if you disagree with these terms and conditions or any part of these terms and conditions, you must not use our website.
+1.2 Using our website, you accept these terms and conditions in full; accordingly, if you disagree with these terms and conditions or any part of these terms and conditions, you must not use our website.

-1.3 If you register as a member of this mralexonline.com website, submit any material to our website or use any of our website services, we will ask you to expressly agree to these terms and conditions.
+1.3 If you register as a member of this mralexonline.com website, submit any material to our website or use any website services, we will ask you to agree to these terms and conditions expressly.

 2.1 This document was created using a template from SEQ Legal (http://www.seqlegal.com).

 3. Copyright notice:

 4. License to use the website:

 (a) view pages from our website in a web browser;

 (b) download pages from our website for caching in a web browser;